ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 	At the moment it is not possible to completely disallow block content in tables.
 See the [discussion on GitHub](https://github.com/ckeditor/ckeditor5-table/issues/101) about adding a configuration option that would enable that.
 Add a 👍 if you need this feature.
 </info-box>

-## Disallowing nesting tables
+## Disallow nesting tables

 By default, the editor allows nesting a table inside another table's cell.

-In order to disallow nesting tables you need to register an additional schema rule.
+In order to disallow nesting tables, you need to register an additional schema rule.
 It needs to be added before the data is loaded into the editor.
 Due to that, it is best to implement it as a plugin:

 ```js
 function DisallowNestingTables( editor ) {